Asymptotics of multivariate sequences, part III: quadratic points: Five motivating applications

-After re-indexing via $B(a,b,c) := g(a , b-a-c , c)$ for $b > a+c$, one may extend this definition to all nonnegative $(a,b,c)$ and obtain the generating function $F(X,Y,Z) = \sum_{a,b,c \geq 0} B(a,b,c) X^a Y^b Z^c$ from equation~\eqref{eq:superballot}.
-The numbers $B(a,b,c)$ satisfy the same recurrence as the numbers $N(a,b,c)$ defined to have generating function $1/(1-X-Y-Z+4XYZ)$ and shown in~\cite{askey-monograph} to have nonnegative coefficients.
-There is no direct combinatorial interpretation known for $N(a,b,c)$ but it may be represented as a difference of cardinalities of multi-set permutations~\cite{askey-ismail}.
+where $G$ is the generating function from equation~\eqref{eq:superballot}.
+The coefficients $N(a,b,c)$ of $G$ are of independent interest.
+They satisfy a similar recurrence to the super ballot numbers $B(a,b,c)$ but with different boundary conditions.
+The numbers $\{ N(a,b,c) \}$ were shown in~\cite{askey-monograph} to have nonnegative coefficients.
+They count a difference of cardinalities of multi-set permutations~\cite{askey-ismail}.
 Gessel goes on to find several more identities involving these numbers and their generating functions, but no asymptotics are derived.
+We will use Corollary~\ref{cor:simple} to obtain the following asymptotic estimate. \begin{thm} The numbers $N(a,b,c)$ are estimated asymptotically by